gnosis/dex-research/dFusion/dFusion.rst

 On-Chain order collection
 -------------------------

-All orders are encoded as limit sell orders: **(accountId, fromTokenIndex, toTokenIndex, limitPrice, amount, batchId, signature)**.
+All orders are encoded as limit sell orders: **(accountId, fromTokenIndex, toTokenIndex, buyAmount, sellAmount, validUntilAuctionId, flagIsBuy, flagIsCancelation, signature)**.
-The order should be read in the following way: the user occupying the specified *accountId* would like to sell the token *fromTokenIndex* for *toTokenIndex* for at most the *limitPrice* and the *amount* specified.
+The order should be read in the following way: the user occupying the specified *accountId* would like to sell the token *fromTokenIndex* for *toTokenIndex* for at most the ratio *buyAmount* / *sellAmount*.
+Additionally, the user would like to buy at most *buyAmount* tokens if the *flag_isBuy* is true, otherwise he would like to sell at most *sellAmount* tokens.
+Any placed order is placed into an order stream, a queue data type.
+Any order in the orderstream is valid, until the auction with the id validUntilAuctionId is reached or the order is popped out of the queue data, due to a new insertation.

+The order stream is made up by last 2**24 placed orders or order cancelations.
+The order stream is finate, as any solutions needs to index orders with a certain amount of bits (24).
-The *batchId* and *signature* allow a third party to submit an order on behalf of others (saving gas when batching multiple orders together).
+Orders in the order stream are batched into smaller batches of size 2**7, and for each of these batches The *batchId* and *signature* allow a third party to submit an order on behalf of others (saving gas when batching multiple orders together).
-The user only has to specify which batch their order is valid for and sign all the information with their private key.

 The anchor smart contract on ethereum will offer the following function:

 .. code:: js

-    function appendOrders(bytes32 [] orders) {
+    function appendOrders(bytes [] orders) {
         // some preliminary checks limiting the number of orders..

         // update of orderHashSha
         for(i=0; i<orders.length; i++){
             if("check signature and batchID of order") {
                 // hash order without signature
-                byte32 oldHashSha = orderHashSha
+                byte32 oldHashSha = orderHashSha[orderBatchCount]
-                orderHashSha = Kecca256(oldHashSha, orders[i])
+                orderHashSha[orderBatchCount] = Kecca256(oldHashSha, orders[i])
-                emit OrderSubmitted(oldHashSha, orders[i], orderHashSha)
+                emit OrderSubmitted(orders[i], orderHashSha[orderBatchCount])
+                if(orderBatchCount % 2**7){
+                    orderBatchCount++;
+                }
             }
         }
     }